Top 6 strategies to negotiate hybrid work and avoid distance bias so your career doesn’t take a hit.

 3. MAKE YOUR PITCH: Now it’s time to talk with your manager and explore the possibilities of a new work arrangement.
 If your manager is open, specifically ask for what you need and want.
 Emphasize your commitment to the organization, your team, and your role.
 Highlight the results you delivered during the past year.
 If there are any concerns raised, use your analysis in Step 2 to articulate how you can mitigate risks, or if needed, ask your manager for a few days while you work out a plan that could alleviate her concerns.

-Here are a few tips to avoid distance bias associated with hybrid work
+Here are a few tips to avoid distance bias associated with hybrid work in STEM

 1. GET ON YOUR MANAGER’S VIDEO CALENDAR